Is Team Health at the Forefront in Your Annual Planning Meeting?

 • “What’s happened to us in the past year?
 What can we learn from that?”

-• “How can we lean into the things that scare us and the things that are outside of our control, like COVID?”
+• “How can we lean into the things that scare us and the things that are outside of our control, like pandemics and other global trends?”

-We could either keep our head down, or we can pick these scary things up and go, “Is there an opportunity here?”
+We could either keep our head down or pick these scary things up and go, “Is there an opportunity here?”
 Then we ask ourselves, “What are we gonna do about it?”

 Annual planning is agreement and alignment for the next year.
 It’s team health.
 And then it’s execution.